Major in Cinema & Media Arts

 1. CMA 105: Fundamentals of Film and Video Production

-2. CMA 125: Introduction to the Study of Film
+2. CMA 125: Introduction to Film and Media Studies

 3. CMA 175: Intermediate Filmmaking: Alternate Forms (Topics Vary)